anpaz/verilog.lab/README.md

 Notes:
   - Verilog creates an electronic circuit
+    * a module is like a chip
     * logic/reg are flipflops to store data
     * wires are literal wires
     * inputs/outputs are the corresponding input/output wires of a module
-    * a module is like a chip
+    * `if` and `case` are mapped to mux
+    * arith and logic expressions are mapped to circuits
-  - always_comb just creates a static circuit to reflect the logic *it is not time based: the status of the registry/wires is static based on the values in the input
+  - always_comb just creates a static circuit to reflect the logic
+    * it is not time based: the status of the registry/wires is static based on the values in the input
   - always_ff creates a time-based circuit.
     * Notice the conditions are evaluated in time t, but the assignments happen in t+1, for example, given:<br>